Esri/palladio/README.md

 #### Using Parameter Editor

 1. Make sure the `pldAssign` is evaluated by making the connected `pldGenerate` the active render node
-1. Edit the rule attribute in the parameter editor by changing the value in the generated handle (a rule can be reset by calling `revert to Defaults` or pressing `ctrl + MMB` on the rule name)
+1. Edit the rule attribute in the parameter editor by changing the value in the generated handle (a rule attribute can be reset by calling `revert to Defaults` or pressing `ctrl + MMB` on the rule name)

 ![](doc/img/attribute03.png)
 #### Manual Override